Capital punishment in Saudi Arabia: 2019

 On 23 April 2019, the Saudi Interior Ministry stated that the Kingdom carried out a mass execution of 37 imprisoned civilians who had been convicted, mostly on the basis of confessions obtained under torture or written by the accused's torturers, for terrorism-related allegations in 6 provinces in the country.
 Fourteen of the people executed had been convicted in relation to their participation in the 2011–12 Saudi Arabian protests in Qatif, mostly on the basis of torture-induced confessions.
 The executions were carried out by beheading, and two of the bodies were publicly hung from a pole.
 According to Saudi Arabia's Interior Ministry the convicts were all Saudi nationals.
 Thirty two of those executed belonged to the country's Shia minority.
 One of the thirty-two, Abdul Kareem Al Hawaj, was 16 years old at the time of his alleged crime; executions for crimes committed by those under 18 are violations of international law.
 According to Reprieve, two others were also under 18 at the time of their alleged crimes, Mujtaba al-Sweikat and Salman Qureish.
-The bodies of at least 33 out of these 37 people executed were not handed back to their respective families.
+The bodies of at least 33 out of these 37 people executed were not handed back to their families.
 The Saudi government did not publicly explain why, and had not handed back the corpses of those executed as of 8 April 2020.
-It is thought that they fear it would lead to protest by their Shia minority.

 2022

-In March 2022, Saudi Arabia executed 81 people, transcending the 67 people executed in 2021.
+In March 2022, Saudi Arabia executed 81 people, exceeding the 67 people executed in 2021.
 The men executed which included 37 Saudi nationals, some Yemenis and Syrians, were allegedly convicted of several criminal offenses such as the murder of innocent men, women, and children, as per the official statement issued.
 Rights groups accused the government of imposing restrictive laws against religious expression and political views and criticized its use of the death penalty, including those arrested as minors, and cited the execution as a violation of human rights.
 However, the government of Saudi Arabia denied the accusations of human rights abuse and claimed that the said laws were imposed to protect its national security.

+2023

+Saudi Arabia carried out 172 executions in 2023.
+Among the executed included six women; an increase from the previous year.

+2024

+As of 9 October 2024, Saudi Arabia had executed 213 people, the highest number executed by the kingdom in a single year on record.
+By 18 July, the Saudi government had already executed 106 people, seven of whom were executed for drug-related offenses.
+By that point in the previous year, the kingdom had executed at least 74 people.
+In late December, the human rights organization Reprieve reported that Saudi Arabia had executed 330 people that year, the highest annual number in decades.
+Over 150 of these executions were for non-lethal crimes.